Helps you optimize your life

 The 1Cademy AI Assistant is designed to improve human life and education by promoting the development of beneficial habits and scheduling tasks and meetings.

 The assistant recognizes the positive impact of these habits on one's life and motivates the user to invest more time in them.
-It auto-schedules tasks and optimizes time-allocation, schedules 1-to-1 and group meetings, and keeps the user in sync with their instructors by providing information on courses, assignment deadlines, classes, and exams.
+It auto-schedules tasks and optimizes time-allocation, schedules 1-to-1 and group meetings, and keeps the user in sync with their learning leads by providing information on courses, assignment deadlines, sessions, and assessments.

 It also provides real-time updates on the user's progress on tasks and deadlines and rewards them with points and badges.
 Additionally, it employs techniques such as desirable difficulties and Pomodoro to boost long-term learning and mitigate procrastination and burn-out.